rsethi3950/openCV-tesseract-faceDetection/README.md

 # openCV-tesseract-faceDetection
 Fusion of openCV, Pillow and Tesseract.

-1.You were given zipped files and extract them.
+You were given zipped files and extract them.
 Then search for specific string and detect faces on the page where string was found and handle exception too.
-Now nicely display faces detected in a contact_sheet prepared using pillow.\n It was fun doing this.\n
+Now nicely display faces detected in a contact_sheet prepared using pillow.'\n' It was fun doing this.\n
 You can download zipped files from link given below:\n images.zip